State Funding for AP

 All students—including those from low-income families—deserve the opportunity to participate in AP.

 State and district leaders are encouraged to announce financial support for the AP Exams as early as possible in the academic year.
-An early commitment communicates a strong assurance to students and has proved to increase AP participation rates and narrow equity gaps.
+An early commitment communicates a strong assurance to students and has proved to increase AP participation rates and narrow access gaps.